 Seed Crew provides the first opportunity for young people to get involved with The Food Project.

 Each summer, we recruit 72 high school students between the ages of 14 and 17 across racial, socio-economic, gender identity, and geographic differences to work on our urban and suburban farms in Boston, Lincoln, Lynn, and Wenham, MA.
-During this six-and-a-half-week paid summer internship (July through mid-August), youth work with staff to grow vegetables and distribute thousands of pounds of produce, while developing leadership, teamwork, workplace, and civic participation skills.
+During this six-week program (running July 6 – August 13, 2021), youth work with staff to grow vegetables and distribute thousands of pounds of produce, while developing leadership, teamwork, workplace, and civic participation skills.

-Youth in Seed Crew are held to high standards of performance and behavior and earn a stipend of $275 each week, paid bi-weekly.
-For more information about Seed Crew, please contact us.
+Youth in Seed Crew earn a stipend of $300 each week, paid bi-weekly.
+For more information about Seed Crew, please contact us at email@example.com.